typeworld/typeworld/Lib/typeworld/api/README.md

 `validTypeWorldUserAccountRequired`: The access to this subscription requires a valid Type.World user account connected to an app.

 `loginRequired`: The access to this subscription requires that the user logs into the publisher’s website again to authenticate themselves.
 Normally, this happens after a subscription’s secret key has been invalidated.
 The user will be taken to the publisher’s website defined at [EndpointResponse.loginURL](#user-content-class-endpointresponse-attribute-loginurl).
 After successful login, a button should be presented to the user to reconnect to the same subscription that they are trying to access.
-To identify the subscription, the link that the user will be taken to will carry a `subscriptionID` parameter with the subscriptionID as defined in the the subscription’s URL.
+To identify the subscription, the link that the user will be taken to will carry a `subscriptionID` parameter with the subscriptionID as defined in the subscription’s URL.